Rinchu93/cgal/Information-for-New-Developers.md

--   Please introduce yourself on your **user page** of the *internal* wiki (click on your user name at the top of every wiki page when logged in), and provide your e-mail address there as well (remember that that wiki is not publicly accessible).
+-   Please introduce yourself on your **user page** of the *internal* wiki (click on your user name at the top of every wiki page when logged in), and provide your e-mail address there as well (note that the internal wiki is not publicly accessible).
 -   Have a look at our [mailing lists](Mailing-Lists).
 The developers mainly communicate via *cgal-develop* (with restricted